Find your style type

 Want more advice?

 Want to learn more about style and how to put your look together?
 Check out Janelle’s new ebook where Janelle divulges her best style secrets!
 No longer will you be wondering if something works on you or how to create your best image.
 Learn the power of dressing with style with How Style Works!
-Click the purchase button here to get your copy, or learn more about the book here.
+Learn more about the book here